-Reader 2: So Moses and Aaron met Pharaoh in the morning, while he was washing himself.
+Reader 2: \mathcal{E}^{\prime} himself.
 'So far, you have refused to let my people go,' they said.
-'Now thus Exod.
-7:14-25 says the Lord, "By this you shall know that I am the Lord: behold, with the staff that is in my hand I will strike the water that is in the Nile, and it shall turn into blood.
-The fish in the Nile shall die, and the Nile will strik, and the Egyptians will grow weary of drinking water from the Nile."
+'Now th says the Lord, "By this you shall know that I am the Lord: behold, with th staff that is in my hand I will strike the water that is in the Nile, and it sha turn into blood.
+The fish in the Nile shall die, and the Nile will stink, and Egyptians will grow weary of drinking water from the Nile."
 Reader 3: Moses and Aaron did as the Lord commanded.
 In the sight of Pharaoh and in the sight of his servants Aaron lifted up the staff and struck the water in the Nile, and all the water in the Nile turned into blood.
 All Say: For the babies who were drowned in the Nile - Blood!
 Blood!
 Blood!
 [We spill a drop of wine for the plague of blood at this time.]
-Reader 4: But Pharaoh was unmoved by this plague, and hardened his heart Reader 1: So Moses and Aaron met Pharaoh again and said, "Let my people go, may serve me.
-But if you refuse to let them go, behold, I will plague all Exod.
+Reader 4: But Pharaoh was unmoved by this plague, and hardened his heart Reader 1: So Moses and Aaron met Pharaoh again and said, "Let my people go, that they may serve me.
+But if you refuse to let them go, behold, I will plague all your Exod.
 8:1-15 country with frogs.
 The Nile shall swarm with frogs that shall come up into your house and into your bedroom and on your bed and into the houses of your servants and your people, and into your ovens and your kneading bowls.
 The frogs shall come up on you and on your people and on all your servants."

 Reader 2: Moses and Aaron did as the Lord commanded.
 In the sight of Pharaoh and in the sight of his servants Aaron lifted up the staff and the frogs came up and covered the land of Egypt.
 All Say: For the cries and groans of our people - Frogs!
 Frogs!
 Frogs!
 [Spill a drop of wine for the plague of the frog at this time.]
-A. Reader 3: But Pharaoh was unmoved by this plague, and hardened his heart אַפַּרְדֵׁעַ Reader 4: And because the Pharaoh refused to relent, God continued to bring plagues upon the land, displaying His mighty and outstretched arm.
+Reader 3: But Pharaoh was unmoved by this plague, and hardened his heart אַפַּרְדֵׁעַ Reader 4: And because the Pharaoh refused to relent, God continued to bring plagues upon the land, displaying His mighty and outstretched arm.
 Exod.
 8:16-10:19